 For obvious reasons, your potential investors need to understand the path of your business.

-You need to present your business plan in a way so that they know that the solution you are running after is attainable and that the strategy to achieve it is strong and promising.
+You need to present your business plan in a way so that they know that the solution you are running after is attainable and that the strategy to achieve it is solid and promising.
 It will also determine whether your business will gain profits.

 3. What Are The First Steps Of Writing A Business Plan?

-Starting to write a business plan can seem the hardest and may also feel overwhelming.
+Writing a business plan can seem the hardest and may also feel overwhelming.

-The steps given below will eliminate your fears and will help you kick start writing your business plan:
+The steps given below will eliminate your fears and will help you kick-start writing your business plan:

 Before you start writing and formulating your business plan, you need to be clear about who and what you will be targeting with your business plan.